-Vehicle transportation should play a larger role in development of the West Eden Corridor as compared to adjacent Districts.
-Policy and regulation for the Corridor should maximize development flexibility and will accommodate a wide variety of uses, such as commercial services, and a variety of building forms including drivethrough businesses.
-On-street parking supply and demand will be managed by time limit strategies along E. 14th St./Mission Blvd. and E. Lewelling Boulevard, as need arises.
+Vehicle transportation will play a larger role in development of the West Eden Corridor as compared to adjacent Districts.
+Policy and regulation for the Corridor will maximize development flexibility and will accommodate a wide variety of uses, such as commercial services, and a variety of building forms including drivethrough businesses along E. 14th St./Mission Blvd..
+Onstreet parking supply and demand will be managed by time limit or pricing strategies along E. 14th St./Mission Blvd.. and E. Lewelling Boulevard, as need arises.